treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 ### Solution

-Eventually I came accross [this article](https://jmezach.github.io/post/introducing-msbuild-sdk-sqlproj).
-Which mentions creating a second project which an SDK type of "MSBuild.Sdk.SqlProj" which references the .sql files in the database project to build the .dacpac.
+Eventually, I came across [this article](https://jmezach.github.io/post/introducing-msbuild-sdk-sqlproj).
+This mentions creating a second project which has an SDK type of "MSBuild.Sdk.SqlProj" which references the .sql files in the database project to build the .dacpac.
 So the project looks something like this:

 ```
 <Project Sdk="MSBuild.Sdk.SqlProj/2.7.2">